raspberrypilearning/generic-scratch-make-block/en/step_1.md

 ![Define a new block with parameters](images/parameter-define.png)

-+ You can then use your new block, filling ing data in the gap.
++ You can then use your new block, filling in data in the gap.

 ![Use a new block with parameters](images/parameter-use.png)